 Both you and your employer make contributions into the scheme.
 You must be enrolled in your workplace pension scheme if you:

 As long as you meet these criteria you’ll also be covered if you’re on a short-term contract, or an agency pays your wages, or you’re away on maternity, adoption or carers’ leave.
-The scheme is being rolled out gradually starting with the biggest employers first, but by 2018 the rules will apply to all employers.
+The scheme is being rolled out gradually starting with the biggest employers first, but since 2018 the rules have applied to all employers.

 You can opt out if you want to, but the aim of the scheme is to encourage people to save for later life, and if you do so you’ll miss out on your employer’s contributions and tax relief.